You Are Here.

 The Rise of Toy Trains

 Toy or model trains have been given at Christmas almost since there were trains.
 At first, these gifts were only toys by anyone' s definition.
-It's not surprising that in the late-19th century, push-toys that looked like trains joined push-toys that looked like wagons or ponies underneath many Christmas trees.
+In the late-19th century, push-toys that looked like trains joined push-toys that looked like wagons or ponies underneath many Christmas trees.
+Antique Wind-up TrainWind-up toy trains weren't far behind.
+Still, there seemed to be no particular sense that it was more suitable to give a toy train for Christmas, than, say, for a birthday.

 In fact, the most impressive line of "push toy" trains was meant to be used during warm weather.
 Buddy L* trains were very large stamped-metal push-toy trains for which you could buy track.
 Buddy L Train Set Yes, these often arrived with the rest of the toys at Christmas, but they were meant to be used outside (as long as you brought them in when you were through playing), so there wasn't necessarily a Christmas link.